 Optional Inclusionary Zoning NYC districts

 There are certain areas zoned as Inclusionary Housing Designated Areas.
 These areas are optional voluntary Inclusionary housing districts and you have the right to participate or opt out.
-If you participate you will get a zoning bonus for a larger building see chart bellow.
-If you opt out you may incur a zoning penalty according to the typical base floor area also see chart below.
-The chart is based on the quality housing program base floor area, then the Inclusionary Housing NYC base floor area, and the inclusionary housing bonus.
+If you participate you will get a zoning bonus for a larger building, see chart bellow.
+If you opt out you may incur a zoning penalty according to the typical base floor area, also see chart below.
+The chart is based on the Quality Housing Program base floor area, then the Inclusionary Housing NYC base floor area, and the inclusionary housing bonus.
 Before planning any development you should check to see if you are in one of these areas.
-These can be found in select areas within Manhattan, The Bronx, Brooklyn, and Queens.
+These are in parts of Manhattan, The Bronx, Brooklyn, and Queens.

 Quality Housing Program